fortran-lang/fpm-registry/README.md

 The
 [Fortran Discourse](https://fortran-lang.discourse.group/t/welcome-to-discourse)
-forum is another valuable avenue for help as well as general discussions and announcements related to the
+forum is another valuable avenue for help as well as for general discussion and announcements related to the
 [Fortran Programming Language](https://fortran-lang.org).